GCR Class 11B

-Although overshadowed by the later and more famous steam locomotives that John G. Robinson would go on to design, the Great Central Railway Class 11B 4-4-0 Express Passenger engines were a successful class which totalled 40.
+The Great Central Railway Class 11B was a class of 40 4-4-0 express passenger locomotives, designed John G. Robinson.
 Built from 1901 to 1903, in later rebuilt form as 11D, some 11Bs would last in service until 1950.
-Railwaymen continued to refer to the class as "11B" even after all were rebuilt to 11D.
+Railwaymen continued to refer to the class as "11B", even after all were rebuilt to 11D.
 Being contemporary with and to some extent the 4-4-0 version of Robinson's much more numerous 0-6-0 goods class 9J, which were known as "Pom-Poms", the 11Bs acquired the nickname "Pom-Pom Bogies".
 The London & North Eastern Railway classified the 11Bs, along with their 11C and 11D rebuilds, as Class D9.

 Origins

 When John G. Robinson took up the reins at Gorton there was a serious and immediate shortage of suitable locomotives.
 Part of the requirement was for express passenger engines for the newly completed London Extension.
 Pollitt's locomotives of class 11 were performing satisfactorily but the piston-valved 11A 4-4-0s, intended for use on Marylebone expresses had been problematic.
 There were also some previously ordered 4-2-2 'singles' being delivered, but Robinson decided that more powerful locomotives were required.

 The 11Bs therefore emerged as a robust and substantially enlarged evolution of GCR Class 11, with the then-conventional slide valves.
 Gorton was busy at the time and the engines were needed urgently, so outside builders (Sharp, Stewart and Vulcan Foundry) were used.
 Delivery was rapid and 25 were in service by May 1902, 30 by March 1903 and all 40 by June 1904.